Simon of Cyrene: Gnostic

-Islamic

-Orthodox Muslim theology teaches Jesus ascended to Heaven without dying on the cross.

 In popular culture

 According to the visions of Anne Catherine Emmerich, Simon was a pagan.
 The Romans recognized he was not a Jew by his clothes and then chose him to oblige him to help Jesus carry the cross.

 Poet Ridgely Torrence wrote a play about him titled Simon the Cyrenian.
 A 1920 YWCA production of this play was directed by Dora Cole, sister of composer Bob Cole, and starred Paul Robeson.

 Sidney Poitier was cast as Simon of Cyrene in The Greatest Story Ever Told that was directed by George Stevens and released in 1965.

 In the 1979 comedy film Monty Python's Life of Brian is a vignette alluding to Simon of Cyrene.
 A seemingly pious and generous man offers to one of the condemned carrying a cross, "Brother, let me shoulder your burden."
 Upon doing so, the condemned man runs off, leaving the generous man stuck with the cross and future crucifixion.

 The film The Passion of the Christ portrays Simon (Jarreth Merz) as a Jew who, having been forced by the Romans to carry the cross, is initially unwilling but comes to show compassion to Jesus and helps him.

 French singer-poet Georges Brassens mentioned Simon in one of the verses of his famous song-poem La prière (The prayer): "Comme la croix du fils sur Simon de Cyrène" (Like the son's cross on Simon of Cyrene).
 The song is based on an original poem called Rosaire by French poet Francis Jammes that also contains this verse.